nextyio/nextydocument/source/index.rst

    :align: center

-This documentation is the result of an ongoing collaborative effort by volunteers from the Ethereum :ref:`community`.
+This documentation is the result of an ongoing collaborative effort by volunteers from the Nexty :ref:`community`.
 Although it has not been authorized by the :ref:`foundation`, we hope you will find it useful.
 We welcome new :ref:`contributors`.
 Note that sections of this guide may be outdated.
-The Guide may be considered to be a historic reference since Ethereum had the Metropolis phase 1 fork, `Constantinople <https://eips.ethereum.org/EIPS/eip-609>`_.
+The Guide may be considered to be a historic reference since Nexty had the Metropolis phase 1 fork, `Constantinople <https://eips.ethereum.org/EIPS/eip-609>`_.
 An alternative documentation base may be used at https://github.com/ethereum/wiki/wiki ("the Wiki"), which is being actively maintained, and is also freely editable by anyone with a GitHub account (while editing this repo requires